stephancill/mcafee2cash/README.md

 If you get stuck, don't hesitate to open an issue or message me on Twitter [@stephancill](https://twitter.com/stephancill)

+Disclaimer: I do not endorse the influence McAfee’s tweets have on the crypto market.
+I think it’s very dangerous for one person to have the power to manipulate markets the way he does.
 ## TODO
 * [x] OCR for tweets with pictures
 * [ ] Set default amount to buy in config